“What are the Taxes?” — Why that is not always easy to answer.

 Commercial Forest Act

 The Commercial Forest Act is relatively unknown and unused below the Mackinaw Bridge, but it has had a significant effect on life in the U.P.
 Half the land in the U.P. is in public ownership.
 The majority of the rest is owned in large tracts by timber and mining companies.
-The Act bypasses the local assessment and millage tax system described here and instead currently (2011) offers reduced tax rates of $1.20/acre for owners of 40 acres or more when property is properly registered and used solely as commercial forestland.
-(These rates are scheduled to increase by $0.05/year starting in 2012.)
+The Act bypasses the local assessment and millage tax system described here and instead currently offers reduced tax rates of $1.25/acre for owners of 40 acres or more when property is properly registered and used solely as commercial forestland.
 In return, public access to this land is required for the walking public for purposes of hunting and fishing.
 (Landowners retain all other private property rights.)
 It is this act that has made so much of the U.P. accessible to the public and it can significantly reduce the taxes on your property.

 When property is transferred the local assessor is required to re-assess the property based on all the comparable sales in his taxing jurisdiction over the last three years and ignoring what you paid for it.
 Note that this is a back-loaded process that by definition does not reflect the current value unless the three-year-old sale prices are adjusted for time.
 Under Michigan law the value he places on the property is the “true cash” value.
 In theory (but rarely, in my experience, in practice,) is the price the property will sell for in the marketplace.